 Charlie Engle Talks Writing, Running, Sobriety, Prison Reform and 5.8

 On a recent late November morning I interviewed ultrarunner and race adventurer Charlie Engle by phone while he was out for a run.
-I had read his memoir Running Man and wanted to know more about certain themes and topics his book raises. ( Here's the link to my review of Running Man).
+I had read his memoir Running Man.

 I asked Charlie about the discipline of running and writing, his past alcohol and drug addiction, his words of wisdom for parents and families of children suffering from drug addiction, what it takes to remain sober, his prison reform advocacy, and what's on the horizon.

 Charlie grew up surrounded by writers.
 “I grew up with a writing mother.
 My father was also a writer.
 They were artists and theater people.
 I grew up around writers.”
 He has written for magazines.
 But it wasn’t until his time in Beckley federal prison in West Virginia that Charlie began to put pen to paper.

 Had he not served time in prison, he may not have honed his writing skills and the discipline of writing.
 “Ironically going to prison put me in a position where I had a lot of time on my hands.”
 A self-described undisciplined person who "was never a slave to a training schedule where running was concerned," it was in prison where he recognized writing requires discipline.

 "I realized being an undisciplined runner did not translate into being an undisciplined writer in prison.
 I've always found success in flexibility in my training.
 I did not find success and flexibility with writing.
 I had to force myself to actually sit down and practice and write basically.
 It began quite simply in prison with journaling.
 I found myself taking 2 hours every single day to sit down and write.”